 This week, we write about one of the biggest debates in kids’ sports, today: Are competitive sports healthy?
 Here is some insight and discussion from experts and sports figures, to try and understand both sides of the issue.

 Many of us grew up with sports.
+We still have the trophies to prove it.
 Competitive sports for kids are so much a part of our environment, we can’t see how anyone could take issue with encouraging competition.